 Master Class in Moldings

-An illustrated guide to the profiles and proper proportions of baseboard, crown, and casing in this illustrated guide from architectural designer Marianne Cusato.
+Learn the profiles and proper proportions of baseboard, crown, and casing in this illustrated guide from architectural designer Marianne Cusato.

 Have you ever flipped (or scrolled) through the pages of a molding catalog and been overwhelmed by the options?
 If so, you are not alone.
 And while you may be daunted by the number of options, the fact is that typically only the smallest percentage, sometimes only a dozen or so out of hundreds of profiles, are architecturally correct.
 Historically, the purpose of a molding was to cover joints and transitions between materials.
 Over time, the functional needs evolved to become decorative and adapted to different architectural styles and periods, which has only added to the variables.
 Yet, with a basic understanding of the building blocks that make up molding profiles and their uses, you’ll be able to navigate catalogs and lumber yards and select moldings to compose trim packages for any home.